 While the colors are striking, the solid background color doesn’t distract people from the content.

-In many cases, colorful buttons make the call-to-action stand out.
-But in Krave Jerky’s case, a black button with white font makes the call-to-action jump out.
+In many cases, colorful buttons make the call to action stand out.
+But in Krave Jerky’s case, a black button with a white font makes the call to action jump out.

 A successful eCommerce website is conversion-focused.
-As a recap on the 25 examples we have, a good website should have the following elements:
+As a recap of the 25 ecommerce website design examples we have, a good website should have the following elements:

-• Take advantage of visual hierarchy to direct the attention website visitors
+- Take advantage of visual hierarchy to direct the attention of website visitors

-• Add usability features like on-sire search engines and filters
+- Add usability features like online search engines and filters

 There’s no one-size-fits-all format for a website.
 It all depends on what the product is about or what feel you want visitors to have.

-One key factor in all of this: use the right color combination to achieve the atmosphere you’d like.
-A simple but effective website growth hack
+One key factor in all of this is using the right color combination to achieve the atmosphere you’d like.
+This is a simple but effective website growth hack.

-Additional tip: add a lead magnet to your website to capture emails you can nurture and retarget, just like what some of what the websites above did.
-You can then use these copies for a successful email marketing campaign
+Additional tip: Add a lead magnet to your website to capture emails you can nurture and retarget, just like some of the websites above.
+You can then use these copies for a successful email marketing campaign.

 I hope you find the samples helpful as you create or improve your eCommerce website design.